Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Introduction

-In this study we explore the coronal magnetic field configuration during regular activity, grand maximum and grand minimum phases.
-We also explore the causal connection between the reconstructed solar activity and the special states of the solar dynamo by coupling the solar dynamo simulations to a PFSS model.
-We calculate the cosmic-ray modulation potential using the computed open solar flux from potential coronal magnetic field distribution.
+In this study, we explore the coronal magnetic field configuration during regular activity, grand maximum and grand minimum phases.
+Our aim is to explore causal connections between the reconstructed solar activity and different phases of the solar dynamo by coupling the solar dynamo simulations to a PFSS model.
+We demonstrate differences in the nature of the coronal magnetic field configuration during these phases and discuss the resulting impacts on heliospheric parameters.
 Numerical model setups are explained in Section 2.
 We present our results explaining the variations in magnetic field strength, coronal magnetic field configuration, OSF and cosmic ray modulation potential for different solar activity episodes in Section 3.
-Finally we conclude with discussions where we establish causality between the solar dynamo and past solar activity reconstructions.
-We demonstrate that our simulation results are consistent with the power spectrum of reconstructed open solar flux time series and discuss intriguing trends we find in the simulation and reconstructed data.
+Finally, we conclude with a summary in Section 4.